MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

 ### Paper list KES Query Expression

 We start with crafting a KES query expression that will represent the paper list.
-Since the inital list of papers we want to see is "all papers", the corresponding KES query expression would be "All()"
+Since the inital list of papers we want to see is "all papers", the corresponding KES query expression would be "All()".
+For more information on KES Query Expressions, see [Structured query expressions](concepts-query-expressions.md)

 ### Retrieve top papers

 We can then call Evaluate API with the paper list expression "All()" to retrieve all the paper entities.
 After retrieiving the paper entities from Evaluate API, all is left is to translate the entity data to UI elements.
 See **async GetPapers(paperExpression)** method in **<tutorial_resource_root>/ConferenceWebsite/makesInteractor.js** for more details.
+For more information on Evaluate API, see [Evaluate REST API](reference-post-evaluate.md)

 ### Generate filters

 We can also call Histogram API with the paper list expression "All()" to get filter attribute histograms and transform them into filters.

 Histogram returns the most probalistic attribute values for each attributes.
 We can use these values for each filter attribute as suggested filter values.
 See **async GetFilters(paperExpression)** method in **<tutorial_resource_root>/ConferenceWebsite/makesInteractor.js** for more details.
+For more information on Histogram API, see [Histogram REST API](reference-post-histogram.md)

 ### Handle filter event